-THE LIVING ENVIRONMENT: Regents Living Environment Grades 9-12 1 Credit The Living Environment is a course that focuses on the study of living organisms.
-Students will study key ideas and major understandings in the New York State Living Environment Core Curriculum.
+Life Sciences: Biology is a course that focuses on the study of living organisms.
+Students will study key ideas and major understandings in the New York State Science Learning Standards.
 This is the second science course in the latest high school science sequence.
-This course is for students who passed PHYSICAL SETTING: Regents Earth Science.

 Major topics that will be addressed are the unity and diversity among living things, human body systems and their roles in maintaining homeostasis, reproduction and development, genetics, evolution, and ecology.
 The goal of the student in this course is to develop a working knowledge of biological science so that it can be related to everyday life and life functions.
-For each topic there are related lab activities that are required in the New York State Core Curriculum.
-To take the Regents Examination in the Living Environment, students must have successfully completed 30 laboratory experiences with satisfactory written reports for each laboratory investigation.
-There are four New York State mandated lab experiences included in the 30 required labs.
-It is expected that laboratory experiences will provide the opportunity for students to develop scientific inquiry techniques, learn the interconnectedness of content and problem solving, as well as develop laboratory skills related to the living environment.
+For each topic there are related lab activities that are required in the New York State Science Learning Standards.
+To take the Regents Examination in Life Sciences: Biology, students must have successfully completed 30 laboratory experiences with satisfactory written reports for each laboratory investigation.
+There are three New York State mandated investigations included in the 30 required labs.
+It is expected that laboratory experiences will provide the opportunity for students to develop scientific inquiry techniques, learn the interconnectedness of content and problem solving, as well as develop laboratory skills related to Biology.